borysrybak/real-time-face-analytics/README.md

 + ***AnalysisInterval**, you can change it for different frame analysis frequency.

-2. Configure **Connection String** in application configuration file (you will find that particular block between lines 36 and 40) with you **Azure SQL Database** credentials.
+2. Configure **Connection String** in application configuration file (you will find that particular block between line 36 and 40) with your **Azure SQL Database** credentials.

 - [RealTimeFaceAnalytics.WPF/App.config](RealTimeFaceAnalytics.WPF/App.config)